meeshkan/hmt/README.md

 ## Collect

-To build a Meeshkan spec, one starts by **collecting** OpenAPI server specs and recordings of server traffic.
+To build a Meeshkan spec, one must first **collect** OpenAPI server specs and recordings of server traffic.
 During its build step, Meeshkan can use all these sources of information.

 To record API traffic, Meeshkan provides a recorder that can capture API traffic using a proxy.